 Ratko Mladic, the 'Butcher of Bosnia'

-Ratko Mladic was the army general who became known as the "Butcher of Bosnia", who waged a brutal campaign during the Bosnian war and stands accused of directing the worst atrocities in post-war Europe.
+Ratko Mladic was the army general who became known as the "Butcher of Bosnia", who waged a brutal campaign during the Bosnian war and was jailed for life for directing his troops in the worst atrocities in post-war Europe.

-On Wednesday, more than 20 years after he was first indicted by an international war crimes tribunal, and a year after the closing arguments in his case, he will appear in court to hear his fate.
-He is accused of genocide and crimes against humanity.
+More than 20 years after he was first indicted by an international war crimes tribunal, and a year after the closing arguments in his case, Mladic appeared in court at The Hague on Wednesday to hear the verdict against him.

+In typical style, he railed against the judge and insulted the court, and he was removed.
+In his absence, he was convicted of genocide and crimes against humanity.

+Seemingly ever-present on the front lines and respected by his soldiers as a man of courage, Mladic oversaw an army of 180,000 men during the Bosnian war of the 1990s.

 In 1992, Bosnian Muslims (Bosniaks) and Croats voted for independence in a referendum boycotted by Serbs.
 The country descended into war, Bosniaks and Croats on one side and Bosnian Serbs on the other.

-Along with the Bosnian Serb political leader Radovan Karadzic, Mr Mladic came to symbolise a Serb campaign of ethnic cleansing that left tens of thousands dead and hundreds of thousands displaced.
+Along with the Bosnian Serb political leader Radovan Karadzic, Mladic came to symbolise a Serb campaign of ethnic cleansing that left tens of thousands dead and hundreds of thousands displaced.

-Seemingly ever-present on the front lines and respected by his soldiers as a man of courage, Mr Mladic oversaw an army of 180,000 men as they seized more than 70% of Bosnian territory early in the war.

-It was a brutal campaign.
 The worst and most enduring crimes pinned on the former army chief and his men were an unrelenting three-year siege of Sarajevo that claimed more than 10,000 lives, and the massacre at Srebrenica, where more than 7,000 Bosniak men and boys were slaughtered and dumped in mass graves.

-At the end of the war, facing an indictment for war crimes, Mr Mladic went on the run.
+When the conflict came to an end in 1995, Mladic, facing an indictment for war crimes, went on the run.

-With considerable help, he evaded capture for 16 years.
-Then one day in May 2011 police descended on an unassuming yellow brick house in the village of Lazarevo, north of Belgrade.
+With considerable help, he evaded capture for 16 years, until May 2011 when police descended on an unassuming yellow brick house in the village of Lazarevo, north of Belgrade.

 Clad in black clothes and black masks, officers surrounded the house.
 Inside, Europe's most-wanted man - older in appearance than his 69 years and thinner than the bull-like general of his war days - was preparing to go for a walk in the garden.